MathMarEcol/ZooMSS_ClimateChange/README.md

 Required runs
 For each dataset, we need to complete these runs:
 1)	The standard model run, with all groups included – COMPLETED
-2)	A run with salps and larvaceans removed (no filter feeders)
+2)	A run with salps and larvaceans removed (no filter feeders) - COMPLETED
-3)	A run with carnivorous copepods, chaetognaths and jellyfish removed (no carnivores)
+3)	A run with carnivorous copepods, chaetognaths and jellyfish removed (no carnivores) - COMPLETED
-4)	A run with omnivorous copepods and euphausiids removed (no omnivores)
+4)	A run with omnivorous copepods and euphausiids removed (no omnivores) - COMPLETED
-5)	A run with one zooplankton group
+5)	A run with one zooplankton group - COMPLETED
 6)	A run with three zooplankton groups.